Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Logarithmic Sobolev inequalities: the general scheme

 Now let us consider the case when $X_1,\ldots,X_n$ are i.i.d.\ $\Bernoulli(p)$ random variables with some $p \neq 1/2$.
-We will use Maurer's method to give an alternative, simpler proof of the following result of Ledoux \cite[Corollary~5.9]{Ledoux_lecture_notes}:
+We will use Maurer's method to give an alternative, simpler proof of the following result of Ledoux \cite[Corollary~5.9]{Ledoux_lecture_notes} (it actually suggests a sharpened version of the latter result, as it is explained in Remark~\ref{remark: improving the bound of Ledoux}):